$G$-constellations and the maximal resolution of a quotient surface singularity: Iterated construction of moduli spaces

 \begin{lemma} Let $E$ be a $G$-equivariant coherent sheaf on $V$ with finite support such that $H^0(E) \cong \bZ[G]^{\oplus s}$ for some $s$.
 If $E$ is $\theta^N$-semistable in $\coh^G(V)$, then it is also $\theta^N$-semistable in $\coh^N(V)$. \end{lemma} \begin{proof} Let $\eta: R(N) \to \bZ$ be a group homomorphism such that $\eta(\rho)>0$ for any irreducible representation $\rho$ of $N$.
 We further suppose $\eta$ is invariant under the conjugate action of $G$.
 Then,

-defines a $G$-invariant Bridgeland stability condition \cite{Bridgeland_SCTC} on $\coh^N(V)_0$, the category of $N$-equivariant coherent sheaves on $V$ with $0$-dimensional support.
-The equality $\theta^N(H^0(E))=0$ implies that $E$ is $\theta^N$-semistable if and only if it is semistable with respect to $Z$.
-Assume $E$ is not $\theta^N$-semistable and let $F\subset E$ be the first of the Harder-Narasimhan filtration of $E$ in $\coh^N(E)$ with respect to $Z$.
+defines a $G$-invariant Bridgeland stability condition \cite[Example 5.5]{Bridgeland_SCTC} (see also \cite[Lemma 7.1.3]{Bayer_Craw_Zhang}) on $\coh^N(V)_0$, the category of $N$-equivariant coherent sheaves on $V$ with $0$-dimensional support.
+As in \cite[Lemma 7.1.5]{Bayer_Craw_Zhang}, the equality $\theta^N(H^0(E))=0$ implies that $E$ is $\theta^N$-semistable if and only if it is semistable with respect to $Z$.
+Assume $E$ is not $\theta^N$-semistable and let $F\subset E$ be the first step of the Harder-Narasimhan filtration of $E$ in $\coh^N(E)$ with respect to $Z$.
 Then the uniqueness of the HN filtration and the $G$-invariance of $Z$ imply that $F$ is invariant under the $G$-action.
 This means that $F$ is a subsheaf of $E$ in $\coh^G(V)$, which contradicts the $\theta^N$-semistability of $E$ in $\coh^G(V)$. \end{proof}

-\begin{proposition} The set of $\Gbar$-constellations on $Y_N$ is bijectively mapped by $\Phi$ to the set of $\theta^N$-semistable $G$-constellations on $V$. \end{proposition} \begin{proof} If $\scE$ is a $\Gbar$-constellation on $Y_N$, then $\Phi(\scE)$ is a $\theta^N$-semistable $G$-constellation by Lemma \ref{lem:Gbar-const}.
+\begin{proposition} The functor $\Phi$ induces a bijection from the set of $\Gbar$-constellations on $Y_N$ to the set of $\theta^N$-semistable $G$-constellations on $V$. \end{proposition} \begin{proof} If $\scE$ is a $\Gbar$-constellation on $Y_N$, then $\Phi(\scE)$ is a $\theta^N$-semistable $G$-constellation by Lemma \ref{lem:Gbar-const}.
 Conversely, suppose $E$ is a $\theta^N$-semistable $G$-constellation on $V$.
 By Lemma \ref{lem:Gbar-const}, it suffices to show that $\Phi^{-1}(E)$ lies in $\coh^{\Gbar}(Y_N)$ and has a $0$-dimensional support.
 For this purpose, we may regard $\Phi$ as an equivalence $D^b(\coh Y_N) \cong D^b(\coh^N(V))$.
 By lemma \ref{lem:HN}, $E$ is $\theta^N$-semistable as a sheaf in $\coh^N(V)$ and therefore has a filtration whose factors are $\theta^N$-stable $N$-constellations by Lemma \ref{lem:BKR}.
 Then, $\Phi^{-1}(E)$ as an object in $D^b(\coh(Y_N))$ is a sheaf with a filtration whose factors are skyscraper sheaves.
 This is what we needed. \end{proof}

 Let